 What Types of Charts are used in Technical Analysis Software

-There are 8 major variations of stock charts, most of which are available across the many software implementations of technical analysis
+There are eight major variations of stock charts, most of which are available across the many software implementations of technical analysis.

 The 8 Main Types of Stock Chart

 - Line Stock Chart

 - High Low Close Bar Stock Chart (HLC)